 Teen Court's mission is to hold youth accountable for their actions while teaching them about the court system, as well as providing them to rehabilitative measure(s) or sanctions.

-Teen Court is an alternative system of justice, which offers first-time juvenile offenders an opportunity to take responsibility for their offenses through community service and other educational opportunities.
+Teen Court programs operate as community resources for the diversion of juveniles pursuant to statute (N.C.
+Gen. Stat. § 7B-1706.
+Teen Court is an alternative system of justice, which offers juvenile offenders an opportunity to take responsibility for their offenses through community service and other educational opportunities.

-A juvenile referred to Teen Court appears before a jury of peers and is defended and prosecuted by peers.
-Evidence from many sources indicates that not only do young people stay out of trouble following a Teen Court appearance, but the program also saves hundreds of thousands of dollars in community expense and allows the juvenile court system to concentrate more time and energy on critical juvenile offenders.
+Teen Court is operated and ran by student volunteers acting as the jury, prosecution, defense, clerk of court and bailiff with the oversight of the Teen Court Case Manager.
+These programs saves hundreds of thousands of dollars in community expense and allows the juvenile court system to concentrate more time and energy on critical juvenile offenders.

-- ● Teen Court of Randolph County uses the adult judge model.
-This means all volunteers are youth except the Judge.
-The jury is composed of youth volunteers as well as defendants.
+- The jury is composed of youth volunteers as well as defendants

-If you are a Judge or Attorney and interested in volunteering please email Pam Resch at Pam.Resch@randolphcountync.gov
+- If you are a Judge or Attorney and interested in volunteering please email Pam Resch.

 The intake is a mandatory appointment where the offender and family meets with the case manager to fill out paperwork and discuss his/her case.
 The intake can last up to thirty minutes.